spitlo/spitlo.github.io/content/music/looptober-2022.md

 Looptober?
 Why not!
 I saw it mentioned somewhere, but I couldn’t really find any "rules" so I decided to interpret it literally.
 I’m creating one short loop a day for the month of October as a way of getting to know the Elektron Syntakt.
 Below are the fruits of that labor.

-Success-o-meter: ~`42`% done.
-First barely listenable beat, and the fastest so far as well.
-Coincidence?
+Success-o-meter: ~`45`% done.
+So close to the halfway point I can almost feel it!

 NB: These are made to be played in a loop, but if you only want a quick peek they are still playable using the `:play` command.